-Welcome to the Christ School Admission website.
-Here you'll be able to find resources to help you during your process: an application, timelines and processes, financial aid information, and more.
-I encourage you to study our website and admission materials, but more importantly, I encourage you to come and visit: Come for a campus tour, meet our teachers and students, eat in our dining hall, and watch a Greenies’ game.
+These Admission pages contain resources to help you during your process: an application, timelines and processes, financial aid information, and more.
+We encourage you to study our website and admission materials, but more importantly, we encourage you to come and visit: Come for a campus tour, meet our teachers and students, eat in our dining hall, and watch a Greenies game.

 After a decade and a half in finance, Mike Gardiner has found his calling in admissions, serving as Associate Director.

 Mr. Gardiner comes to Christ School from Virginia Episcopal School, where he was an admissions officer, served in the junior/senior dorm, and coached boys lacrosse.
 Before his career in education, he worked for 15 years in finance, with 10 of them in New York City.
 Mr. Gardiner grew up in New York and went to boarding school at St. George’s School in Newport, RI.
 He is a 1996 graduate of Lehigh University, where he majored in finance and history.

 Mr. Gardiner lives on campus with his daughter, Maddie, and their black lab, Lily.

 Coco Parham has been an Office Manager at Christ School for 15 years now, the past two in Admissions.

 Mrs. Parham previously worked for 13 years in the College Guidance Office as an administrative assistant and testing coordinator.